 The four original Astrophytum members have been extremely popular in cultivation and numerous exotic hybrids have been created that accentuate various features such as amount of flocking, number of ribs, lack of spines, etc. With the uniqueness of caput-madusae coupled with it's late discovery, it is currently one of the most sought after cactus species by collectors world-wide.
 And in that sense, it is fits in quite well with the other Astrophytum species.

-Astrophytum is a Chihuahuan desert native occuring in north/central Mexico and southern Texas, USA.
+Astrophytum is a Chihuahuan desert native occurring in north/central Mexico and southern Texas, USA.